simonsobs/socs/docs/agents/ibootbar.rst

 Management Information Base (MIB).
 We sample only a subset of the OIDs defined by the MIB.
 The MIB has been converted from the original .mib format to a .py format that is consumable via pysnmp and is provided by socs.
-The iBootbar Agent also contains three tasks: set_outlet, cycle_outlet, and reboot.
+The iBootbar Agent also contains three tasks: set_outlet, cycle_outlet, and set_initial_state.
 These tasks issues SNMP SET commands to change the value of OIDs, resulting in changing the state of outlets.

 Agent Fields